ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 Each exporter reports the name of the exporter through the class variable `NAME`.
 This matches the key in the `tools/export/__init__.py` exporter map.

-###### The `build` method
+###### The `build` static method

-A plugin that would like to be tested by CI may implement the `build` method.
+A plugin tested by CI must implement the `build` method.

-This method runs after `generate` on an object that inherits from `Exporter`.
+This static method runs after `generate` on an class that inherits from `Exporter`.
 It is responsible for invoking the build tools that the IDE or toolchain needs when a user instructs it to compile.
 It must return `0` on success or `-1` on failure.

 #### Implementing an example plugin

-In this section, we walk through implementing a simple exporter, `my_makefile`, which is a simplified Makefile using one template.
+In this section, we walk through implementing a simple exporter, `my_makefile`, which is a Makefile using one template.

 We will create two files and discuss their contents: `__init__.py` with the Python plugin code, and `Makefile.tmpl` with the template.